kiprenko/enotes/README.md

 ### Build and deploy

+**Prerequisites**
+To Build and deploy the application you need Java 8, Maven and MySQL installed.
+After you installed MySQL server, run the [main.sql](main.sql) to create the schema and required tables.

+**Build and deploy**

 1. Pull the project sources to your machine using Git;
 2. Go to the root of the project and run `mvn package` in your console (terminal);
 3. After the packaging finish, run the command to deploy the